AlanLuu/lox-go/doc/crypto.md

     - Warning: MD5 is cryptographically broken and is unsuitable for security purposes
 - `crypto.md5sum(data)`, which returns a string that is the hexadecimal representation of the MD5 hash of the specified data, which is either a buffer or string
     - Warning: MD5 is cryptographically broken and is unsuitable for security purposes
+- `crypto.rsa(bitSize)`, which returns an RSA kaypair object with a random private key of the specified bit size integer and the public key corresponding to that private key
+- `crypto.rsapriv(privKey)`, which takes in an RSA private key as a buffer or base64 string and returns an RSA keypair object with the specified private key and the public key corresponding to that private key
+    - The private key can be in PKCS1 or PKCS8 form
+- `crypto.rsapub(pubKey)`, which takes in an RSA public key as a buffer or base64 string and returns an RSA public key object with the specified public key
+    - The public key can be in PKCS1 or PKIX form
+- `crypto.rsapubne(n, e)`, which returns an RSA public key object with the specified RSA `n` (modulus) and `e` (public exponent) values, where `n` is a bigint and `e` is an integer
 - `crypto.sha1([data])`, which returns a hash object that computes the SHA-1 hash of data that is passed into it.
 If the `data` parameter is specified, which must be a buffer or string, the hash object is initialized with the specified data passed into it
     - Warning: SHA-1 is cryptographically broken and is unsuitable for security purposes
 - `crypto.sha1sum(data)`, which returns a string that is the hexadecimal representation of the SHA-1 hash of the specified data, which is either a buffer or string